darklang/docs/docs/contributing/adding-a-language-feature.md

   | EBool of id * bool
   | EString of id * string
   | ECharacter of id * string
-  // allow the user to have arbitrarily big numbers, even if they don't make sense as floats
   | EFloat of id * Sign * bigint * bigint
   | ENull of id
   | EBlank of id